Punkweb/punkweb-boards/README.rst

 ~~~~~~~~~~~~~~~~~~

 Check out our community at `PunkWeb <https://punkweb.us/board/>`__ for a
-live demonstration of django-boards, or view the
+live demonstration of punkweb-boards, or view the
 `documentation <https://punkweb.us/board/page/docs-index/>`__!

 I'm just getting started on the documentation, there's dozens of pages I still